Estimate Time5 min

 • Get ready to negotiate

 • It’s normal to feel uncomfortable with people who are pros at negotiating.
-One way to bolster your confidence and odds of success: Go into the dealership with a fair price in mind, based on your research, and don’t let yourself spend more than that.
+One way to bolster your confidence and chances of success: Go into the dealership with a fair price in mind that's based on research and within your budget, and don’t let yourself spend more than that.
 But you might have to bend a little: If the cost of the exact car you want isn’t coming down, reveal one bargaining chip at a time to see how that affects the price.
 Being flexible about the model year, color, and combination of options could get you a deal.
 So could timing a dealership visit to when a salesperson is more eager to hit numbers—such as the end of a month, quarter, or year.
 When you’re at the dealership, be cool, confident, and prepared to walk away.

 • Consider all your choices for your old ride

-• If you already own a car, you could sell it to a private buyer, which could land you a better price than trading it in at a dealership.
+• If you already own a car, you could consider selling it to a private buyer, which may potentially land you a better price than trading it in at a dealership.
 If you decide to trade in your old wheels at a dealership, know its worth.
 And don’t mention that you’ve got a trade-in until you’ve settled on the new car’s selling price.
 The salesperson might give you a great-sounding new-car price with plans to give you poor value on your trade-in, which effectively raises the new car’s cost.

 • Visit multiple dealerships or look online to make sure you’re getting the best deal possible